Last Updated on

 Go ahead and give it a try yourself!
-Write out your name in English and then break it into syllables.
-Work on deconstructing it piece by piece.
+Break your English name into syllables.
+Work on deconstructing your name piece by piece.

 There are also lists online that may have your name written out, that is if you have a common name.

-If you know any native Koreans you can also check your spelling with them.
-Your name may already have an established way to write it in Korean, even if you don’t know it!
+If you know any native-speakers you can also check your spelling with them.
+Even if your name isn’t common enough to be on a list, it may already be established in Korean and you don’t even know it!

 Method 2: Use a Korean Name Generator

-There are some applications and websites out there that can help you come up with a Korean name of your own.
+There are some applications and websites out there that can help you come up with a name of your own for Korea.

-Some use your real name to help generate a similar-sounding Korean name, while some use your birthday.
-Others seem to come up with a Korean name at random — when you refresh the page, you’ve got a completely different name!
+Some use your real name to help generate similar-sounding Korean names, while some use your birthday.
+Others seem to come up with a name at random — when you refresh the page, you’ve got a completely different name!

-For example, maybe you get a first name you like but the surname sounds strange to you.
-You could simply customize it yourself by swapping out the surname and putting in one of your choice.
+For example, maybe you get a first name you like but the family name sounds strange to you.
+You could simply customize it yourself by swapping out the family name and putting in a family name from Korea of your choice.

 Here are a few apps that can be fun to play around with:

-Method 3: Choose My Korean Name From a List
+Method 3: Choose From a List of Names

-Choosing a random name with the click of a button not for you?
+Choosing random names with the click of a button not for you?

 When Koreans choose English names, they often choose the names of English-speaking stars that they admire.

-Maybe you have a favorite KPOP star or actor.
-You can start to get name ideas from them!
+Maybe you have a favorite K-pop star or actor.
+You can start to get ideas for some names from them!

-For example here are the names of the members of the idol groups BTS (male) and BlackPink (female):
+For example here is a list of the members from the popular idol groups BTS (male) and BlackPink (female):

 |민윤기 (슈가)||Min Yoon-gi (Suga)|